Lord Herries of Terregles

 His granddaughter Winifred married William Haggerston-Constable, second son of Sir Carnaby Haggerston, 3rd Bt, of Haggerston Castle, Northumberland (see Constable-Maxwell-Scott baronets).
 Their son Marmaduke assumed the surname of Constable-Maxwell.
-In 1848 his son William Constable-Maxwell and the descendants of the fifth Earl of Nithsdale were restored by Act of parliament and in 1858 William Constable-Maxwell succeeded as 10th Lord Herries of Terregles.
+His son William Constable-Maxwell and the descendants of the fifth Earl of Nithsdale were restored by Maxwell's Restitution Act 1848 (11 & 12 Vict. c.
+23 Pr.) and in 1858 William Constable-Maxwell succeeded as 10th Lord Herries of Terregles.
 He was succeeded in 1876 by his son, Marmaduke Constable-Maxwell (married 1875 the Hon.
 Angela Fitzalan-Howard, daughter of the first Baron Howard of Glossop) as 11th Lord Herries of Terregles, who served as Lord Lieutenant of the East Riding of Yorkshire from 1880 and Lord Lieutenant of Kirkcudbrightshire from 1885 until 1908 – he was created, in 1884, Baron Herries of Carleverock Castle in the County of Dumfries and of Everingham in the East Riding of the County of York, in the Peerage of the United Kingdom.
 This title became extinct upon his death in 1908, as he had no sons.
 He was succeeded in the Lordship by his daughter, the 12th Lady Herries of Terregles, who married her first cousin once removed Henry Fitzalan-Howard, 15th Duke of Norfolk.
 On her death in 1945 the title was inherited by her only son Bernard Fitzalan-Howard, 16th Duke of Norfolk, who became the 13th Lord Herries of Terregles.
 When he died in 1975 the dukedom passed to his second cousin-once-removed, the 17th Duke, while he was succeeded in the Lordship by the eldest of his four daughters, the 14th holder of the title.
 In 1985 Lady Herries of Terregles married the cricketer Colin Cowdrey, created a life peer as Baron Cowdrey of Tonbridge in 1997.
 Lady Herries died in 2014 when her sister, Lady Mary Mumford DCVO, heiress of the line, succeeded her as the 15th Lady Herries of Terregles.
 Following her death in 2017 the current and 16th holder of the title is her younger sister Jane Kerr, Dowager Marchioness of Lothian, widow of Conservative politician Michael Kerr, 13th Marquess of Lothian.